A SWOT analysis looks at the strengths and weaknesses, opportunities and threats facing your business.

 The SWOT analysis may also suggest various strategic options.
 For example:

-- following a strategy of aggressive expansion where opportunities match your strengths;
+- following a strategy of expansion where opportunities match your strengths;

 - moving away from areas of significant threat to more promising opportunities;